fredhohman/atlas/data/README.md

 `data-processing.sh` is a bash script that simply calls Python scripts to generate `.json` files to be read by Atlas.

-Once `data-processing.sh` is finished, you should now have one file called `myGraph.json` with metadata about your graph, and one `.json` file for each layer from its decomposition.
+Once `data-processing.sh` is finished, you should now have one file called `myGraph.json` with metadata about your graph, and one `.json` file for each layer from the decomposition.
 These files will be named `myGraph-layer-X.json` where `X` is the layer number from the decomposition.

 All that is left to do is point Atlas at this directory.
-To do so, open the `js.index.js`, uncomment the current graph being used, and add yours:
+To do so, open `js/index.js`, uncomment the current graph being used, and add yours:

 ```javascript
 // comment out old graph